-- > English (for some pupils we use Read, Write Inc to support reading and phonics) - Maths (Numicon and/or Maths No Problem) - > Science as part of core provision. - > Information and Communication Technology and Online Safety embedded across all subjects. - > A differentiated PSHE programme, based on Primary and Secondary JIGSAW, a mindful approach to PSHE
+- > English (for some pupils we use Read, Write Inc to support reading and phonics) - Maths (Numicon and/or Maths No Problem) - > Science as part of core provision. - Information and Communication Technology and Online Safety embedded across all subjects. - > A differentiated PSHE programme, based on Primary and Secondary JIGSAW, a mindful approach to PSHE

-- Relationships and Sex Education (adapted in a stage appropriate not necessarily age-appropriate way when necessary to ensure pupils' SEN is taken into account.) - Weekly PE and/or gym sessions to support physical health and well-being and focus on the acquisition and/or development of fine and gross motor skills - > Art and Design for all - ➤ Humanities following a rolling programme of half termly topics - Timetabled Special Interest Time', ensuring we value and support what makes our pupils 'special' and what interests and matters most to them
+- Relationships and Sex Education (adapted in a stage appropriate not necessarily age-appropriate way when necessary to ensure pupils' Special Educational Needs are taken into account.) - Weekly PE and/or gym sessions to support physical health and well-being and focus on the acquisition and/or development of fine and gross motor skills - Art and Design for all, including Food Technology at accreditation level if appropriate - Humanities following a rolling programme of half termly topics - > Timetabled Special Interest Time', ensuring we value and support what makes our pupils 'special' and what interests and matters most to them